P. Buis, Chairperson

 116 Visual Programming (3) Introduction to programming for non-computer science majors.
 Programming in a Microsoft Windows environment with emphasis on the creation of graphical user interfaces.
 Students should have sufficient facility with high-school mathematics to use algebraic notation for formulas.
 Prerequisite: 2 years of high school algebra or a college math course.

 120 Computer Science 1 (4) Introduction to programming using a high-level language and an established programming paradigm.
 Emphasis on developing problem-solving skills and programming techniques.
 Topics include control structures, built-in data structures, simple sorting and searching, procedural abstraction, and paradigm-specific concepts and constructs.
-Required open-lab and closed-lab assignments bring theory to practice.
+Required open-lab and closed-lab assignments to bring theory to practice.
 Prerequisite: no programming or computer science experience is required.
 Students should have sufficient facility with high-school mathematics to solve simple linear equations and to appreciate the use of mathematical notation and formalism.

 121 Computer Science 2 (4) Continuation of Computer Science 1.
 Strong emphasis on object-oriented paradigm and related problem-solving skills and programming techniques.
 Topics include recursion, dynamic data structures and related algorithms, sorting and searching, file processing, and using standard libraries in chosen object-oriented environment.
 Open-lab and closed-lab assignments are required.
 Prerequisite: CS 120 with a C- or better grade.